MPachicano/Final_Project/README.md

 Ultimately, this is analysis is useful preliminary data to begin the exploration of genetic differences in individuals who seek or do not seek medical treatment and why.

 # Section 3: Data
-The data file is a zipped file located in the shared Google Drive named XXXX.
+The data file is a zipped file located here: https://drive.google.com/drive/folders/1dH0AAjcRG81wHTNs1B_5k4CmGEltgfyM?usp=sharing.
 Please unzip and add it to your Desktop.
 If you save the file elsewhere, please update the path in the "Input Data" portion of the vignette.

 # Section 4: Known issues
 1) When I download my "cart" from https://portal.gdc.cancer.gov/, I have to unzip each individual file myself.
 I think using linux there is a faster way, but I am not sure how to do this yet.
 For now, I have unzipped each HTSeq file one by one and placed them in one folder.